ediying/blitzclock-micro/README.md

 ## Getting Started

-1.open an ssh connection to your raspiblitz
+1. Open an ssh connection to your raspiblitz

 2. Clone the repo to your /home/admin folder
    ```sh
    git clone https://github.com/ediying/blitzclock-micro